 Suzanne received her initial massage therapy training at the Honolulu School of Massage in 1999.
-After graduation she taught and ran the student clinic at Remington College and worked with apprentice programs in Hawaii.
+After graduation, she taught and ran the student clinic at Remington College.
 When she moved to Vancouver, Washington in 2009, she attended the Evergreen Center for the Healing Arts to attain her Washington licensure.
-While maintaining her own professional practice, Suzanne later became the massage therapy program chair at Everest College Vancouver campus, and in 2017 became an instructor and campus manager at Bodymechanics School of Myotherapy and Massage before leaving to start Pacific Northwest Massage Academy with Travis.
+While maintaining a professional practice, Suzanne later became the program director at Everest College Vancouver campus, and in 2017 became an instructor and campus manager at Bodymechanics School of Myotherapy and Massage.